-Sandra Graf is a retired Boeing HR Specialist living in WA and is exploring new paths in creativity and travel.
+Sandra Graf is a retired Boeing HR Specialist living in Washington and is exploring new paths in creativity and travel.
 She is eager to further the growth of artists forging their own way forward.

 The Kris Bliss Grant Memorial Award: Follow Your Bliss – $500

 (1950-2016) Kris Bliss was a wholesale potter from Anchorage, Alaska for many years.
 She changed the path of many young potters as they came to work with her as studio assistants.
 She offered them the chance to see the ins and outs of maintaining a career as a production potter.
-Kris nurtured the dreams and skills of those who came to work for her with her kind attention and her own passion for making.
-This role model gave them skills and a support network to grow and begin to develop their own studio practice.
+Kris nurtured the dreams and skills of those who came to work for her with supportive attention and her own passion for making.
+Her role model gave them skills and a network to grow and begin to develop their own studio practice.
 To learn more about Kris, visit the linked article by Jen Allen.

 The Ella Graf Memorial Award: Live Your Dream – $500

 Ella Graf was a hard working dreamer.
 She immigrated to the US shortly after WWII with her family.
-Academic education was not available to her and much of what she learned, she figured out by observing others, and trial and error.
+Academic education was not available to her and much of what she learned, she figured out by observing others, and through trial and error.
 She raised her family, using creativity to solve problems.
 She was an avid supporter of learning and constant individual growth.
 She was always in movement – gardening, cooking and creating handiwork for family and friends.